CYBER-ARFIN/SQL-injection-dorking-/README.md

 # SQL-injection-dorking-
-*Here are all the necessary dorking for sql injection.
-Find it according to your needs.
+<h2>Here are all the necessary dorking for sql injection.
+Find it according to your needs.</h2>

 *Dorks Hacking Database for educational proposal*